pho-veteran/stoom/stoom-app/reports.md

 - `updatedAt`: Timestamp of last update

 #### Room Entity
 The **Room** entity represents a meeting room created by a Room Host.
-Each room has a unique 6-character code for joining, a name, and various settings.
+Each room has a unique 6-character code for joining, a name, and various settings including collaboration permissions.
 The room tracks its lifecycle through the `status` field (WAITING → ACTIVE → ENDED).

 **Key Attributes:**
 - `id`: MongoDB ObjectId primary key